 Technically, it is possible to use a virtual private network (VPN) with the Tor browser.
 The VPN acts as another layer of anonymity to the already layered anonymizing feature of the Tor network.

 The VPN will encrypt all your traffic and obscure your original IP address to make it appear that you are physically located in a different part of the world.
-Then the Tor network further muddles the situation by encrypting your traffic beyond recognition and changing your IP address once more so that no one can ever track your activities on the Dark Web.
+Then the Tor network further muddles the situation by encrypting your traffic beyond recognition and changing your IP address once more so that no one can ever track your activities.

-What are the Disadvantages of Using a Tor Browser?
+What are the Disadvantages of Using the Tor Browser?

 As effective and efficient as the Tor browser and the Tor network are at keeping you cloaked on the Internet, they do present a couple of cons.

 First, it’s not 100% foolproof.
-Your ISP can still track your online activities before you disappeared into the Tor network.
+Your ISP can still track your online activities before you started accessing the Tor network.
 If you or your company happens to be on some evil genius hackers’ radar and they are very good at their craft, they might still be able to deduce who you are and track you down.

 Another more annoying issue is that the Tor browser is slow.
 Keep in mind that all your traffic, along with that of millions of other users on the Tor network, need to go through several anonymizing layers.
 So, expect everything to take more time to load.

 Is It Legal to Use the Tor Browser?

 The Tor browser and the Tor network have gotten a bad reputation because they are now associated with illegal activity on the Dark Web.
 However, the browser and network are simply tools that let you accomplish certain things without fear of identification.
 Many also use them for non-malevolent purposes, such as to freely express themselves, pursue interests that many would consider bizarre, or simply be anonymous.